Baby Safe Haven Guide

 Which States Have Safe Haven Baby Boxes?

-Although the Safe Haven states for babies include all 50 states in the U.S., only 4 states have baby Safe Haven box locations:
+Although the Safe Haven states for babies include all 50 states in the U.S., currently, 11 states have baby Safe Haven box locations:

 • Arizona